facebook/prophet/docs/_docs/installation.md

 ### Linux

 Make sure compilers (gcc, g++) and Python development tools (python-dev) are installed.
-If you are using a VM, be aware that you will need at least 2GB of memory to run PyStan.
+If you are using a VM, be aware that you will need at least 4GB of memory to install fbprophet, and at least 2GB of memory to use fbprophet.

 ### Anaconda